 The answer is yes!!!

-This dashboard presents our data on facebook using news sentiment score on a scale between 0-1 (above 0.5 consider bullish sentiment and below 0.5 consider a bearish sentiment).
+This dashboard presents our data on facebook using event driven score on a scale between 0-1 (above 0.5 consider bullish and below 0.5 consider a bearish).

 On Jul 25, during the trading hours and before the quarterly report published, an event from Chine cause Facebook news sentiment score do move down from 0.63 to 0.49.
 The Chinese government withdraws approval for facebook unit in China territory.
 This event probably will not trigger a massive sale of Facebook stock, however as the thresholds triggered, our clients that set up an alert for Facebook news sentiment change got a notification and was aware to the company news sentiment score and the negative change, along with the thresholds crossing on Jul 18.
 In addition, the forecast for Facebook news sentiment suggests a scoring of 0.35 which is a strong bearish sentiment.